ineeee/startpages/readme.md

 # startpages
 felt like learning html5 and css3's new features, so im copying startpages found in github and /wg/ using stuff like flexbox, css grids, new units and new elements.

-also i only care about the newest desktop firefox/chrome, and internationalization/localization, accesibility, social media tags, search engine optimization are out of scope.
+i only care about the newest desktop firefox/chrome. this won't cover internationalization/localization, accesibility, social media tags or search engine optimization.

 ### [acbn raccoon](https://inexist3nce.github.io/startpages/acbn-raccoon/)
 ![](https://inexist3nce.github.io/startpages/assets/screenshots/acbn-raccoon.png)